The Best September Destinations

 Balconies and verandas offer stunning vistas of an unspoiled beach and the sapphire waters of the Gulf of Thailand beyond.
 Cocooned by lush tropical gardens it has a huge swimming pool which overlooks the ocean creating a sense of seclusion.
 Whilst there, don’t forget to check out the verdant pepper fields, fragrant fish sauce factories, vibrant villages, bustling fishing ports.

 3. Munich, Germany

 Fancy something a bit more scenic and eye-appealing?
-Then drive an hour outside of Munich and you will find the Neuschwanstein Castle which has become world famous on social media.
-While it sits atop a mountain the castles towers stand out magnificently against the stunning natural backdrop.
+Then drive an hour outside of Munich and you will find the Neuschwanstein Castle which has become world-famous on social media.
+While it sits atop a mountain the towers of the castle stand out magnificently against the stunning natural backdrop.
 This is one not to miss!